Myster-Ts-RPGs/Thellade-World/01 Campaign/04 Lore/02 Calendar/Events/Significant/The Gilded Reformation.md

 ## Overview

 Brokered by [[the Eternal Concord]], rival guilds and noble houses agreed to end violent street wars and codify merchant law.
 Negotiations held at [[the Verdant Accord Forum]] cemented the city’s new merchant codes and judicial practices.
-This catalyzed the formation of modern [[Boba]]’s trade governance..
+This catalyzed the formation of modern [[OneNote/Crossroads2025/Project 1 Archive/BobaNotes]]’s trade governance..
 The Accord catalyzed Boba's rise as a structured trade capital.